IgnacioAlbertSmet/RetWork/README.md

 # RetWork

 RetWork is a project which aims at helping ameliorate Singapore’s aging crisis with the use of information technology.
 The solution consists in a mobile app and a website that provide a job portal especially targeted for the elderly and/or retired citizens.
 Here we present the main features as well as the background of the project.
+OR Here we present the hypothetical features as well as the first prototype.

 ## Motivations